-Discussions will be held in connection with the lectures of Course No. 18 (Primitive Religion).
+Discussions will be held in connection with the lectures of Course No. 17 (Primitive Religious Ritual and Belief).

-27. s.
+23. s.
 Ethnological Jurisprudence (Seminar).
-Dr. Raymond Firth.
+Dr. Raymond Firth and Dr. Jennings.
 Lent Term.
 At times to be arranged.

-Fee :--£1 17s.
+Fee :--- f.I 175.
 6d.

-Admission to this seminar will be strictly by permission of Dr. Firth.
+Admission to this seminar will be strictly by permission of the lecturers.

 This seminar is for those interested in problems of historical jurisprudence and the general theory of law.
-Discussions will take place on such topics as obedience to social regulations, the methods of law enforcement, the nature and inter-relation of legal institutions, the meaning of sanction, custom, status and contract, the theory of liability in civil and criminal offences and the relation of native law and custom to European law.
+Discussions will take place on such topics as obedience to social regulations, the methods of law enforcement, the nature and inter-relation of legal institutions, the meaning of sanction, custom, status and contract, the theory of liability in civil and criminal offences.